 Model input format.
 For now it is only possible to upload WaterGEMS models.

-Please consider zero.
 Time period at the start of a model run where the results are considered unstable and are not displayed.
 This is particularly important for model runs where initial inertia is important.
-For water supply models spinup can be relevant when simulating water quality.
+For water supply models spinup this can be relevant when simulating water quality.
+In most cases this value can be set to 0, as consecutive model runs use previous results to update initial settings.

 Define the automatic run frequency of the model.
 For example if 1 hour is defined, this means that the model will automatically run every hour.